Distinguishing Feature : The soapy feeling of its sap and leaves.

 Compare Quillaic Acid with Oleanolic Acid, another acidic steroidal molecule.
 Quillaic Acid is named after a South American tree called Soap Tree (Quillaja saponaria) in which it was first found.
 The majority of saponins in Soapwort have Quillaic Acid as the aglycone (steroidal base).
-Quillaic Acid saponins are generally utilised by the plant as defense cheicals against herbivores, but they are ineffective against those that have developed resistance to them, as some herbivores do.
+Quillaic Acid saponins are generally utilised by the plant as defence chemicals against herbivores, but they are ineffective against those that have developed resistance to them, as some herbivores do.